watermint/toolbox/docs/commands/dropbox-team-runas-file-list.md

 # dropbox team runas file list

-List files and folders run as a member
+List files and folders in a team member's account by running operations as that member

+Allows admins to view file listings in member accounts without member credentials.
+Essential for investigating issues, auditing content, or helping members locate files.
+All actions are logged for security.
+Use responsibly and follow privacy policies.

 # Security